Skip to main content

 • Evidence based.

-Why BT/CBT for NHS services managing repeated self-harm
+Why BT/CBT for NHS services managing repeated self-harm?

 CBT approaches to self-harm seek to understand the functions of the behaviour drawing broadly on operant conditioning principles while also recognising that the behaviour is triggered by cognitions that serve to facilitate the behaviour.
 These cognitions may relate to fundamental beliefs about the self (e.g., ‘I am worthless and deserve punishment’), beliefs that facilitate the behaviour (‘There is no other way to deal with how I feel at the moment’) and beliefs about the consequences of the behaviour (e.g., ‘This proves I am worthless’, ‘This proves there is no other way to cope’).

-Treatment consists of identify the various functions of the self-harm behaviour and the supporting cognitions.
+Treatment consists of identifying the various functions of the self-harm behaviour and the supporting cognitions.
 Interventions involve identifying alternative behaviours that may serve the same function, evaluating the supporting cognitions and conducting behavioural experiments to test out those cognitions.

 ACT